-Understanding the characteristics of low income households most at risk from living in cold homes
+Understanding the characteristics of low income households at risk from cold homes (2015-16)

 Report for the Welsh Government

 In 2015 the Welsh Government commissioned CSE to conduct research to help them better understand which low income households are the most vulnerable from the detrimental effects of living in cold homes, and which are in the greatest need of a home energy efficiency intervention.
 A key aim of the research was to inform decision making around the development of a future energy efficiency scheme in Wales.

 - Which low income people would gain a significant reduction in vulnerability through home energy efficient improvements.